 Buying or leasing commercial property – what’s the process?

 If you wish to enter into a lease, be aware that it you try to deal with all the documentation yourself you could be stuck with a legally binding agreement that does not meet your needs but also causes potential problems for your business.
-By instructing a Solicitor at Axiom Stone to deal with the paperwork you will avoid pitfalls arising down the line.
+By instructing a Solicitor at Axiom DWFM to deal with the paperwork you will avoid pitfalls arising down the line.
 Our solicitors will:

 - Guide you through the technical rules and regulations (and various loopholes) affecting this area of the law and provide jargon-free advice